Meet Aims Alum: Jared Arellano

 In what ways has your Aims experience had an impact on your career and who you are today?

 I think that Aims helped me gain the confidence I needed to keep moving forward with my career.
 It provided the groundwork for me to become a better engineer because of the fundamentals that I was able to learn through attending Aims.

 What advice do you have for current students who want to make the most out of their experience at Aims?

-I would tell the currents students to try and meet as many people as they can and develop good relationships with their instructors.
-I would tell current students to work hard and stay focused, but have some fun along the way.
+I would tell the current students to try and meet as many people as they can and develop good relationships with their instructors.
+Work hard and stay focused, but have some fun along the way.